MDM: Cloud vs On-Premise, what should I choose ?

 Data security

 Another example, if a security breach is found, as it was for a Mobile Device Management solution recently, to resolve the issue is way more complicated for an on-premise than for a cloud solution.
 MDM solutions that are 100% cloud computing manage the issue, fix it and then update their servers to protect as soon as possible their clients.
 While for an on-premise solution, it is way more complicated: the virus that attacked the mobile fleet management solution will easily be able to attack the solution’s clients servers.
 It is the client’s responsibility to update its infrastructure on time.
-Without a trained IT team, hackers will have time to penetrate the company servers and to hack all the profesional data.
+Without a trained IT team, hackers will have time to penetrate the company servers and to hack all the professional data.

 The flexibility